-4. Learning Support Assistants
+3. Learning Support Assistants

 Some schools may have the support of a learning support assistant (LSA) who works alongside the teacher in a class.
-They assist children and young people with their learning as well as care for their physical needs.
+They assist children and young people with their learning and/or their physical needs.

-5. Behaviour Support Teachers
+4. Behaviour Support Teachers